BryanDedeur/robot-navigation-project/README.md

 ## Results

 The output of the data is represented on a portable pixel map (.ppm) image file containing RGB color values for every pixel location.
-- Black pixels = occupied positions
+- Black pixels: occupied positions
-- Green pixels = robot positions
+- Green pixels: robot positions
-- Red pixels = are unoccupied points detected by the LiDAR (log odd mean result)
+- Red pixels: are unoccupied points detected by the LiDAR (log odd mean result)
 - Blue pixels: are occupied points detected by the LiDAR (log odd mean result)

 ##### Reoccuring LiDAR scan at a single point